 My research project centers on understanding how the MDPI project implements the Digital Curation Centre’s (DCC) Curation Lifecycle Model.
 The lifecycle model outlines very specific actions for digital curation.
 Projects/programs are to: 1) create or receive digital research data, 2) appraise and select digital research data, 3) ingest digital research data, 4) perform preservation actions on digital research data, 5) store research data, 6) ensure access, use, and the ability to reuse those data, and to 7) transform those data, either by migrating them into a different format or by creating a subset, by selection or query, to create newly derived results, perhaps for publication as necessary.
 I have presented findings from my in-depth, qualitative case study analysis of how the MDPI project approaches digital curation at the Research Data Alliance 9th plenary in Barcelona, Spain, Archival Education and Research Institute (AERI’2017) at the University of Toronto, Digital Directions’2017 in Seattle, WA, and the Black Doctoral Network Conference (BDN’2017) in Atlanta, GA.
-A peer-reviewed journal article based on these findings is currently under review in IJDC (Donaldson, McClanahan, Christiansen, Bell, Narlock, Martin, & Suby, under review).
+A peer-reviewed journal article based on these findings is published in the International Journal of Digital Curation (IJDC) (Donaldson, McClanahan, Christiansen, Bell, Narlock, Martin, & Suby, 2018).

 This study contributes to the digital curation research literature in two specific ways.
 First, it adds to the body of research literature aimed at performing empirical tests of the DCC Curation Lifecycle Model.
 Recently, researchers have begun exploring the impact of the DCC Curation Lifecycle Model on understanding how digital curation is performed in various contexts with different types of digital data.
 These include, but are not limited to: video data in social studies of interaction, and brain images in psychiatric research.
 One unexplored research area involves the utility of the DCC Curation Lifecycle Model to act as a lens for understanding digital curation in mass digitization projects.
 This type of research is critical given the rise of mass digitization projects over the past decade, which is expected to increase within the cultural heritage and library services domains.
 Second, this study advances the concept of mass digitization by providing a more nuanced definition for the term.
 In addition to defining mass digitization as “conversion of materials on an industrial scale” as Coyle (2006, p.
 641) suggests, I recommend consideration of six characteristics when determining whether a digitization project is a mass digitization project: 1) Aggregation and Production, 2) Openness, 3) Business Model and Cost, 4) Scope, 5) Format, and 6) Time Spent Digitizing.
 More research on and comparison of mass digitization projects could validate my proposed definition of mass digitization, or help to refine it.